-It’s that time again, when the online retail world looks forward to the promise of a profitable, and hassle-free peak season.
+It’s that time again when the online retail world looks forward to the promise of a profitable, and hassle-free peak season.
 Getting it right, and capitalising on these big annual sales events is pretty much essential for most online retailers.
 Trouble is, it’s easier said than done.

-Competition during peak is fierce, eCommerce systems are often strained to capacity; business models are severely tested, and logistics processes are under pressure.
+Competition during peak is fierce, ecommerce systems are often strained to capacity; business models are severely tested, and logistics processes are under pressure.
 Consider the stagnation of the UK’s eCommerce market through the first half of the year, and peak season 2022 takes on greater significance.

-A survey conducted last year by Scurri, found that 93% of UK online retailers were concerned about labour shortages and supply chain issues in the run-up to Christmas season.
+A survey conducted last year by Scurri found that 93% of UK online retailers were concerned about labour shortages and supply chain issues in the run-up to the Christmas season.
 With persistent macro issues like global supply disruption, economic slowdown, and the rising cost of living, what should retailers expect this year?

 As more buyers return to brick-and-mortar shopping, the unpredictable nature of the current online market requires retailers to react early, and get campaigns out well in advance.
 To manage early demand, and be ready for a surge in orders, stocking up on inventory ahead of November is advised.

 As usual, the role of promotions, loyalty rewards, and fair pricing will be significant.
 That said, peak pricing strategies should also reflect the need to protect margins, particularly with persistent supply chain problems, and the resulting rise in the cost of supply.

 One way to offset price competition is to focus on customer experience, a key differentiator for any brand.
 Buyers now have greater expectations of the quality of customer experience, from checkout to front door.

 Peak season or not, producing customers who come back, gives you the chance to grow basket size, and tailor offers long after Black Friday.
 As is the case all year, and particularly during peak season, getting delivery right is pivotal.